 Finding Security in a Use Based Grammar and its Applications for Lexical Analysis

 “We want to understand something that is already in plain view.”
 This is a quotation from Ludwig Wittgenstein’s magnum opus Philosophical Investigations (PI. § 89), regarding the place of logic and propositions in our language structures.
-This is a comment on how logic cannot be at the focus of our linguistic enterprise, it was in direct opposition to his earlier work entitled Tractatus Logico-Philosophicus, which started off as notes he had written down as a soldier in World War I. In this work his most basic assertion is that “the structure of the world is mirrored in the logical structure of language” (Hunnings 1988) It was upon later reflection that Wittgenstein rejected this fundamental premise which was foundational to his previous work in favor of what would become understood as a usage-based approach to philosophy and grammar.* In a usage-based grammar the point of interest is not a mere proposition or an ideal meaning unlocked by applying logical formulae to any given utterance (PI, § 125, 136) Rather the one thing we must continually ask “is the word ever actually used in this way in the language in which it is at home?”
+It is a comment on how logic cannot be at the focus of our linguistic enterprise.
+And it was in direct opposition to his earlier work entitled Tractatus Logico-Philosophicus, which started off as notes he had written down as a soldier in World War I. In this work his most basic assertion is that “the structure of the world is mirrored in the logical structure of language” (Hunnings 1988).
+It was upon later reflection that Wittgenstein rejected this fundamental premise which was foundational to his previous work in favor of what would become understood as a usage-based approach to philosophy and grammar.* In a usage-based grammar the point of interest is not a mere proposition or an ideal meaning unlocked by applying logical formulae to any given utterance (PI, § 125, 136).
+Rather the one thing we must continually ask: “Is the word ever actually used in this way in the language in which it is at home?”
 (PI, § 116).
 It is this question that the current investigation will aim to extrapolate and apply to the study of lexicography.